-The Remote Desktop is a built-in Windows feature that lets you access a Windows session running at one computer from another computer.
-In order to use the Remote Desktop, the workstation on which TestComplete or TestExecute will be running must have special server-side software.
-This software may be included in the operating system (like it is included in Windows XP), or it can be a third-party software like VNC, DameWare or NetOp.
+Remote Desktop is a built-in Windows feature that lets you access a Windows session running on one computer from another computer.
+To use Remote Desktop, the workstation on which TestComplete or TestExecute will be running must have special server-side software.
+This software may be included in the operating system (for example, Remote Desktop Connection is included in Windows), or it can be a third-party software (for example, VNC, DameWare or NetOp).

 Observe the tested application’s behavior on remote computers.